Some Loci of Rational Cubic Fourfolds: Introduction

-Moreover, the family of smooth quartic rational normal scrolls contained in $X$ coincides with $\mathcal T$ so that it is projective and with each irreducible component isomorphic to $S$. \end{thm}

-The combination of the previous result with the ideas of Fano used in the proof of Theorem \ref{dimT}, yields the following result, which can be seen as a refinement and a geometrical interpretation of the well known Beauville-Donagi isomorphism proved differently in \cite[Proposition 5]{bove-det} for Pfaffian cubics not containing a plane.

-\begin{cor} Let $X\in\mathcal C_{14}\setminus\mathcal C_8$, let $S$ be the smooth $K3$ surface of degree 14 and genus 8 parametrizing smooth quartic rational normal scrolls contained in $X$ and let $S^{[2]}$ be the Hilbert scheme of length two subschemes of $S$.
-Then the Hilbert scheme of lines contained in $X$ is isomorphic to $S^{[2]}$. \end{cor}

-The geometrical description of the divisor $\mathcal C_{14}$ allows us to extend the known rationality of a general element of $\mathcal C_{14}$ to each element of the family using generalized one apparent double point surfaces, dubbed OADP surfaces in the following (see Section \ref{Prel} for precise definitions).
-As it is classically well known, see also \cite[Section 5]{Russo}, the mere existence of a OADP surface inside a cubic 4-fold implies its rationality.
-Most notably, the OADP property continue to hold for the (not necessarily irreducible) degenerations contained in a smooth cubic hypersurface (but not for arbitrary projective degenerations).

-It is worth to recall that a Hodge theoretical proof of the irreducibility of $\mathcal C_d$ for all $d$ has been given by Hassett in \cite{Has00} for the loci he constructed and in particular applies also for $d=14$.

-Then we turn ourselves to a problem that has been treated for the first time in \cite{ABBVA}.
-We consider the intersections of $\mathcal C_8$ with $\mathcal C_{14}$.
+Then we consider the intersection of $\mathcal C_8$ with $\mathcal C_{14}$.
 The general associated cubic fourfolds contain a plane and (the class of) a smooth quartic scroll.
-A smooth quartic scroll has homogeneous ideal generated by quadratic equations whose first syzygies are generated by linear ones.
-This property, combined with some elementary intersection theory, allows us to give a thorough description of the irreducible components that make up these intersections, all having codimension two inside the moduli space.
+By \it the class \rm of a smooth quartic scroll, we mean a 2-cycle in $A(X)$ with the same intersection theoretical properties as a smooth quartic scroll.
 The components of $\mathcal C_8\cap\mathcal C_{14}$ had already been described in \cite{ABBVA} but our approach here is more direct and different.
-In particular we are able to check which components intersect the Pfaffian locus of the moduli space, allowing us to prove that \it the Pfaffian locus is not open in $\mathcal C_{14}$. \rm
+In fact, without relying on the arithmetic of the intersection lattices involved, we exhibit explicit examples of cubics contained in the components of the intersection $\mathcal C_8\cap\mathcal C_{14}$ and study the degenerations of such cubics.
+In particular, we check which components intersect the Pfaffian locus $\mathcal Pf$ of the moduli space, and we prove that \it the Pfaffian locus is not open in $\mathcal C_{14}$. \rm These results are summarized in the next theorem.